 How To: Make Homemade Pecan Milk

 My husband and I recently had a food sensitivities blood test (called MRT – Mediator Release Test) done through our nutritionist and her husband who is a doctor.
 We got our results back, and it truly has been eye opening to know what foods we are sensitive to; we now know what has been causing inflammation to our bodies and/or giving us digestive issues.

 It turns out that we were consuming some of the foods we are greatly sensitive to sometimes more than three times a day.
 For example, I was having almonds in various forms (raw, flour, butter, milk) with almost every meal, every day…and with the MRT test, I learned that almonds are extremely inflammatory to my system and that I should avoid them.
-My husband had tomatoes and cow’s milk almost every day in some way, shape or form, and we both learned that those are highly inflammatory to his system and that his body does not do well with them.
+My husband had tomatoes and cow’s milk almost every day, and we learned that those are highly inflammatory to his system and that his body does not do well with them.

+How To: Make Homemade Pecan Milk